-- Oversee the overall underwriting position of the Company; - Define the structure and scope of the underwriting management and controlling frameworks for approval by the Risk Committee, including underwriting policies, limits, guidelines and underwriting methodology; - Discuss and propose approval of certain deals with high exposure to the Company; - Monitor on an ongoing basis the performance of the Company's underwriting sections.
+- Oversee the overall underwriting position of the Company; - Define the structure and scope of the underwriting management and controlling frameworks for approval by the Risk Committee, including underwriting policies, limits, guidelines and underwriting methodology; - Discuss and propose approval of certain deals with high exposure to the Company; - Monitor on an ongoing basis the Company's underwriting performance.

-The Underwriting Committee is chaired by the Company's Head of Client Management P&C.
+The Underwriting Committee is chaired by the Company's Head of Underwriting.